Logo preload

 A key element of success is the creation of proxy indicators for intangible social processes.
 For example, I learned via traditional ethnography that a plastic cup inverted on a stick and positioned near a doorway in Ethiopia indicates that the household distills and sells a local form of moonshine (see image below).
 After visiting a couple such establishments, I learned that these are also dynamic social spaces, where people of all social strata can be found, sharing news and gossip.
 Consequently, if I want to use Fulcrum to document something about public space in Ethiopia, the plastic cup on a stick becomes a useful indicator for documentation and mapping.

-Across the three weeks of research, I simultaneously used both Apps in the research process.
-When encountering new conditions or bodies of information, I would use the first app to simply record a snapshot, the location, or make quick notes on the incident.
-When themes would organically emerge from this quick and dirty data collection, I would later incorporate the new content into the design of second research App.
+Over three weeks of research, I used both apps simultaneously to streamline the data collection process.
+When encountering new conditions or information, I used the first app to capture snapshots, record locations, or make quick notes.
+As themes naturally emerged from this initial data, I incorporated new content into the design of the second research app.

 • Start with a single app for notes and photos, but nothing more.